revyakinpetr/protabletochki/README.md

 `translator.py` gets text from json file, by default `drugs.json`, translates the fields that need to be translated and writes the output to other file, by default `drugs_en.json`.

+`json_utils.py` contains functions to read and write JSON to/from file.